-Before a lineage can be contructed the sequences must first be cleaned of gap
+Before a lineage can be constructed the sequences must first be cleaned of gap

 (-, .) characters added by IMGT, duplicate sequences must be removed, and

-annotations must be conbined for each cluster of duplicate sequences.
+annotations must be combined for each cluster of duplicate sequences.

 Optionally, “ragged” ends of sequences, such as may occur from primer template